rushildhube/Potato-Disease-Classification/readme.md

 ✅ **Supports Multiple Image Formats** – Accepts `.jpg`, `.jpeg`, and `.png` files.
 ✅ **Jupyter Notebooks for Model Training and Testing** – Easily train and test new models.
 ✅ **Secure File Handling** – Ensures only valid image files are processed.
-✅ **Expandable and Customizable** – Can be modified to classify other crop diseases in the future.
+✅ **Expandable and Customizable** – Can be modified to classify other Potato diseases in the future.

 ### **3. Technology Used**